ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Traffic analysis is not restricted to network observers.
 A malicious Oblivious Relay Resource could use traffic analysis to learn information about otherwise encrypted requests and responses relayed between clients and gateways.
-An Oblivious Relay Resource terminates TLS connections from clients, they see message boundaries.
+An Oblivious Relay Resource terminates TLS connections from clients, so they see message boundaries.
 This privileged position allows for richer feature extraction from encrypted data, which might improve traffic analysis.